 Clinical photographs are taken to help doctors and other health professionals to monitor clinical conditions.
 They are often used as part of the planning process alongside other tests such as x-rays, scans and blood tests.

 All clinical images are securely stored in accordance with the Data Protection Act.
+(DPA 2018)

 On arrival to the department, you will be booked in and your personal details will be checked.
+You will be asked to sit in the waiting room while the photographer sets the studio.

 You will then be asked into the studio where the clinical photographer will explain what photographs he/she will need to take.